Nelson-Aalen kernel estimator to the tail index of right censored Pareto-type data: Main results

 \begin{remark} It is worth remembering that kernel estimation procedure reduces the asymptotic bias.
-However it increases the asymptotic variance, which is the price de pay when reducing the bias in general. \end{remark}
+However it increases the asymptotic variance, which is, in general, the price de pay when reducing the bias. \end{remark}

 \begin{remark} \textbf{ }When considering the product limit estimators $F_{n}^{\left( KM\right) }$ or $F_{n}^{\left( NA\right) }$ in the process of estimating the tail index of Pareto-type models, the condition $\gamma _{1}<\gamma_{2}$ arises, see for instance \cite{WW2014}, \cite{BMV2018}, \cite{BWW2019}, \cite{GM2024} and \cite{Bladt2024}.
 Equivalent to $p>1/2,$ this condition means that the proportion of upper non-censored observations has to be greater than $50\%$ which seems to be quite reasonable. \end{remark}